BrandonQuinn/kjc/README.md

 Currently the source files do not get deleted which I want to do.
 I also need to add runnable jar support.

+DISCLAIMER: THIS IS NOT FOR PRODUCTION USE AND CONTAINS SECURITY VULNERABILITIES (SYSTEM CALLS).